 - The dBm (cell signal) should be under Signal Strength

 Now that you have your cell signal dBm reading, you can walk around inside or outside your building to see where the cell signal is strongest.
 Wherever the signal is strongest is an indication of where the nearest cell tower is located.
 However, to get the most accurate location of the closest cell tower we recommend using the apps or cell tower map websites above.

-If you’re experiencing poor reception and dropped calls, knowing cell phone tower locations can only help so much.
+If you’re experiencing poor cell phone signal, knowing cell phone tower locations can only help so much.
 Before you decide to get a new phone or change providers, stop to think about the cost and inconvenience of making a switch.
-Especially when the location of your home or office (and not your cell service provider) is likely the cause of your problem.
+Especially when the location of your home is likely the cause of your problem.

 You can easily increase cell signal and end dropped calls by purchasing a signal booster.
-With a cell phone signal booster, you can see an immediate increase in bars with cellular and data signals up to 32x stronger on your mobile device.
+With a cell phone signal booster, you can see an immediate increase in bars with cellular and data signals stronger than ever on your mobile device.
 It can also help to boost your hotspot speeds if you choose to connect to hotspots.

 Plus, investing in a cell phone booster can cost far less than the expense of switching service providers, updating your phone, or changing where you live or work.

 If you’re tired of poor reception and want to put a stop to dropped calls at home, at work, or on the go, check out our full line of weBoost cell signal boosters that will boost signal for any cell carrier or cellular device.
 We offer a 30-day money-back guarantee to ensure it works great for you.